 Passage migrant and very widespread winter visitor, locally abundant throughout region except S Peninsula; below 2200m.

 Since IOC-only species are not so accurately recorded in eBird, likelihood information is not so useful — it has either been taken from the related eBird species, or is an informal assessment.

-- Species are included from the district/county of the main locations visited on the tour, although on occasions we use just the main birding sites
+- Species are typically included from the district/county of the main locations visited on the tour, although on occasions we use just the main birding sites

 - For each month, we also take into account the preceding and following months (using a weighted average for each week) to come up with the overall likelihood